getify/Functional-Light-JS/manuscript/ch2.md

 ### Function vs Procedure

 So why all the talk of math and graphs?
-Because in a sense functional programming is about embracing using functions as *functions* in this mathematical sense.
+Because essentially Functional Programming is about embracing using functions as *functions* in this mathematical sense.

 You may be more accustomed to thinking of functions as procedures.
 What's the difference?
 A procedure is an arbitrary collection of functionality.
 It may have inputs, it may not.
 It may have an output (`return` value), it may not.

 A function takes input(s) and definitely always has a `return` value.

-If you plan to do functional programming, **you should be using functions as much as possible**, and trying to avoid procedures wherever possible.
+If you plan to do Functional Programming, **you should be using functions as much as possible**, and trying to avoid procedures wherever possible.
 All your `function`s should take input(s) and return output(s).

 Why?
 The answer to that will have many levels of meaning that we'll uncover throughout this book.